wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_user_migrate-auth.rst

 ::

       --auto      Automatically migrate all users.
-Assumes the usernames and emails are identical between Mattermost and SAML services. (saml only)
+Assumes the usernames and emails are identical between Cusmato and SAML services. (saml only)
       --confirm   Confirm you really want to proceed with auto migration. (saml only) --force     Force the migration to occur even if there are duplicates on the LDAP server.
 Duplicates will not be migrated. (ldap only)
   -h, --help      help for migrate-auth